IST356M001SP25/assignment-02-kailassrinii/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+This assignment taught me valuable lessons about parsing and structuring data in Python.
+When I first starte, I found it challenging when dealing with the string parsing.
+After working on this a bit i was able to figure out my parsing issues and move on.
+Overall, this assignment provided practical experience in handling real-world data processing tasks.